Marta44/Stroll-Brighton/README.md

 - Download the ZIP file (allows you to extract the files on your local machine)

 ![Clone or download Repo](/assets/images/clone-download-repo.png "Clone or Download Repository")
-3. Clone my repository copying and pasting into the terminal of your preferred editor/local IDE 'git clone https://github.com/Marta44/Stroll-Brighton.git'.
+3. Clone my repository copying and pasting into the terminal of your preferred editor/local IDE 'git clone https://github.com/Marta44/Stroll-Brighton.git'
-4. Press Enter and a clone of this project will be created on your machine.
+4. Press Enter and a clone of this project will be created on your machine
-5. To remove all references to the remote repository type into your terminal: 'git remote rm origin' or 'git remote remove origin'.
-This deletes all references to the remote repository without removing the repository from the remote server.
+5. To remove all references to the remote repository type into your terminal: 'git remote rm origin' or 'git remote remove origin' This deletes all references to the remote repository without removing the repository from the remote server
-6. When you clone this project to make Google Map loading on your local machine you have to generate a new API key following these steps [Generate an API key](https://developers.google.com/maps/documentation/javascript/get-api-key) and copy your API key into the script in your html file.
+6. When you clone this project to make Google Map loading on your local machine you have to generate a new API key following these steps [Generate an API key](https://developers.google.com/maps/documentation/javascript/get-api-key) and copy your API key into the script in your html file

 ---